noob9527/trap/java/src/main/java/cn/staynoob/trap/java/corejava/v1ch14/README.md

 ```java
 barrier.await(100, TimeUnit.MILLISECONDS);
 ```
 If any of the threads waiting for the barrier leaves the barrier, then the barrier breaks.
-(A thread can leave because it called await with a timeout of because it was interrupted.)
+(A thread can leave because it called await with a timeout or because it was interrupted.)
 In that case, the `await` method for all other threads throws a `BrokenBarrierException`.
 Threads that are already waiting have their await call terminated immediately.\
 You can supply an optional barrier action that is executed when all threads have reached the barrier:
 ```java
 CyclicBarrier barrier = new CyclicBarrier(nthreads, barrierAction);